Code-Platoon-Assignments/app-to-do-lists/README.md

 - Each Task should have a due date.

 ## Release 2: React Front End
-Your front-end site should encorporate the following pages:
+Your front-end site should incorporate the following pages:
 - Home Page
   - Show a list of all the Task Lists, divided by completed and uncompleted
   - Ability to create a new Task List